Tango Musicality Confessions

 Discovering Your Musicality vs. Mimicking Mine

 I have a particular musicality.
-You’ve probably seen it if you’ve danced with me or taken class: it’s elastic, intimate, punctuated.
+You’ve probably seen it if you’ve danced with me or taken a class: it’s elastic, intimate, and punctuated.
 I like to suspend.
 I definitely like to provoke.
-Sometimes I like to wait until the very last millisecond before stepping.
+Sometimes I wait until the very last millisecond before stepping.

 Your musicality is your own, and it might—and should—be totally different.
 After all, how boring would it be if we interpreted everything the same way?